Girls are an incentive

 A girl child brings warmth, happiness and vibrancy into our lives.
 That’s reason enough to welcome her into this world with open arms

-cute baby girl Life for Indian women is difficult and their difficulty begins even before their birth!
-The widespread prevalence of female foeticide in India is a shameful outcome of the social mores of India, which are badly skewed against girl-children.
+Life for Indian women is difficult and their difficulty begins even before their birth!
+The widespread prevalence of female foeticide in India is a shameful outcome of the social mores of India, which are badly skewed against the girl child.

 According to a report published on the International Humanist and Ethical Union website, between 35 and 40 million girls and women are missing from the Indian population, courtesy selective abortion.
 The report also reveals the alarming statistic: in some parts of India, the sex ratio of girls to boys has dropped to less than 800:1000.
 This, in spite of pre-natal sex determination being illegal in India.